Ghytro/rich-or-broke/README.md

     "base_currency_id": "USD"
 }
 ```
-All of the config parameters are necessary for the service.
+Precense of all the config parameters is necessary to run the service.

 ## How to launch
 ### (Recommended) Build docker image and launch in container (needs Docker to be installed)